alariordas/PersistentReverseShell-Win10Backdoor/README.md

 ## Features

-- Downloads and extracts the Netcat ZIP file.
+- Downloads and extracts the Netcat ZIP file to a temporary location.
-- Moves the `nc.exe` binary to the `System32` directory.
+- Moves the `nc.exe` binary to the `System32` directory, enhancing its stealth.
-- Sets up Netcat to run at system startup.
+- Sets up Netcat to run at system startup for persistent access.
 - Enables a firewall rule to allow incoming connections on port 455.
-- Removes temporary files after installation.
+- Removes temporary files after successful installation

 ## Prerequisites